cybergreen-net/www.cybergreen.net/what-we-do.md

 <img style="width:60px" src="{{site.media}}icon15.png"/>
  Training materials
 </h2>
-We've built a library of training materials around the CyberGreen platform. <a href="mailto:contact@cybergreen.net?subject=Training%20Materials%20Request"> Contact </a> us and we'd be happy to schedule some time to help train you, and your team.
+We've built a library of training materials around the CyberGreen platform.
+[Contact us](http://www.cybergreen.net/contact/) and we'd be happy to schedule some time to help train you, and your team.

 <h2>
 <img style="width:60px" src="{{site.media}}icon13.png"/>